rahulnahak2/etraveli-movie-rental/README.md

 5. Added lombok to reduce boilerplate code.Add commentMore actions
 6. Used Enum to define the type/categories of movies available.
 7. Implemented factory and strategy design pattern with the help of solid principles to calculate the rental and bonus points.
+8. Added Data JPA repositories and H2(in-memory) database to store movie, customer and rental details instead of hardcoding the data.

 ## To-Do :
-1. Configuration of database to store and manage the data.
+1. Handle exceptional cases for application stability, error diagnosis and user-friendly behaviour.
 2. Add test cases to optimize the quality of code and helps designing the application for future enhancements.